anharrington/handsonpython/rstP/integer.rst

 Instead the symbol for multiplication is an asterisk ``*``.
 Enter each of the following.
 You may include spaces or not.
 The Python interpreter can figure out what you mean either way.
+(The space can make understanding quicker for a human reader.)
 Try in the *Shell*::

     2*5